 In general, I don’t recommend using airline credit cards for everyday spending, unless you have a specific reason to do so.

-In the case of the United Airlines Business Card, I think this is a card that’s worth getting for the awesome bonus it offers and the long-term perks, which can more than offset the annual fee.
+In the case of the United Airlines Business Card, I think this is a card that’s worth getting for the solid bonus it offers and the long-term perks, which can more than offset the annual fee.
 That being said, I don’t think this card is worth spending money on:

 - The ability to earn PQPs is fairly limited with this card, and doesn’t justify the spending requirement